TERMS AND CONDITONS

 Effective: 30 April 2020

 In order to run our service smoothly, we need help from you and the users not to abuse the Service.
 In this Acceptable Use Policy (”AUP”) we have tried to describe and list activities which are not permitted.
 We reserve the right to remove any content that we deem inconsistent with the AUP.
-You acknowledge that it is difficult to list all behaviour which constitute misuse or abuse, and that list below therefore is non-exclusive.
+You acknowledge that it is difficult to list all behavior which constitute misuse or abuse, and that list below therefore is non-exclusive.

 You must not, and shall not allow or enable others to: